ragaeeb/quilliyo/README.md

 ### 🔐 **Security & Privacy**
 - Client-side encryption/decryption of your poetry collection
-- MongoDB backend storage with encrypted data option
+- Supabase (Postgres) backend storage with encrypted data option
-- Clerk authentication for secure user access
+- Supabase Authentication for secure user access

 ### ✍️ **Poetry Management**
 - Create, edit, and organize poems in a digital notebook